Drug and Alcohol Detox in Nashville, Tennessee

 what to expect from journeypure’s drug and alcohol detox center

 When in our drug and alcohol detox in Nashville, clients will have access to several different services.
 One of the most widely-known services that begin in detox is medication-assisted treatment or MAT.

 MAT is a form of addiction treatment that includes medication for withdrawal symptoms and cravings into a comprehensive treatment plan.
 This service is highly common in those recovering from opioid addiction, as medications that can be supplied such as buprenorphine, can trigger the same areas of the brain that opioids do but without causing the client to become high.
 Throughout the MAT, a client can have his or her medication slowly tapered so that eventually, he or she will be completely free of substances.

-Not everyone who participates in a drug and alcohol detox will need medication-assisted treatment, but will still need other services to help him or her make it through the period of detox.
+Not everyone who participates in our drug and alcohol detox will need medication-assisted treatment, but will still need other services to help him or her make it through the period of detox.
 Medical and mental health professionals will work with clients to determine what types of over-the-counter and prescription medications are best suited for his or her needs so that symptoms such as gastrointestinal issues, migraines, anxiety attacks, and depression do not overtake the client.

 Our drug and alcohol detox in Nashville, TN also has a psychiatric component to it, where psychological professionals check in with clients to see how they are progressing.
 Detox, depending on the type of substance that was being abused, can be extremely unpredictable from a mental standpoint.
 These professionals work with the clients to help them develop proper coping skills to manage their symptoms, as well as recommend prescription medication if necessary.

-The goal of our drug and alcohol detox center in Nashville is to help clients become both physically and mentally sound so that they can continue on with their care by participating in therapeutic services designed to improve their wellbeing.
+The goal of our drug and alcohol detox center is to help clients become both physically and mentally sound so that they can continue on with their care by participating in therapeutic services designed to improve their wellbeing.

 contact our Nashville, Tn Drug and Alcohol detox today